CarlosChicata/data_world_portfolio/Projects/POC/AWS_Ingesting_disaster_tweets_in_real_time/README.md

 In This script will you know:

 1. How i select fields in faked dataset to preparing label.
-2. How generate the label of kind of disaster and either joke or not.
+2. How generate the label of kind of disaster.
 3. How i split the original dataset into training and testing dataset for classifier process.